RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

 ### Align aggregation buckets

-To demonstrate alignment, let’s create a stock and add prices at three different timestamps.
+To demonstrate alignment, let’s create a stock and add prices at nine different timestamps.

 {{< highlight bash >}}
 127.0.0.1:6379> TS.CREATE stock:A LABELS type stock name A